 Some time ago, in the frantic rush that was probably just graduate panic, I found myself stumbling through the blog on Kate Fletcher’s website.
-An internet adventure that led me to discovering the Fashion and the Environment course – now reconfigured into the Fashion Futures course that I’ll be undertaking soon enough.
-I mention this, as a precursor to the post today, because I’ve recently been revisiting past work as a result of a prompt set a few months ago.
+An internet adventure that led me to discovering the Fashion and the Environment course; now reconfigured into the Fashion Futures course that I’ll be undertaking soon enough.

 I’m a thinker, usually.
 I like ideas.
-Clever ones especially, that get me to question things I thought to be right and true.
+Clever ones especially, that get me to question things.
 And one such idea was presented in the collection of Thalia Warren, graduate of the 2013 MA Fashion & the Environment group.

 But herein lies the ingenuity of Thalia’s collection: